hashcloak/Meson/docs/docs/docs.md

 #### Updating Authority Config

-When a node wants to join the non voting mixnet it needs to get added to the `authority.toml`.
+When a node wants to join the non voting mixnet it needs to get added to the `authority.toml`:

 ```toml
 # authority.toml